 “We’re delighted to have found a new, larger office space to accommodate our expanding team.
 84 Grosvenor Street’s position on New Bond Street is perfectly suited for our clients and staff to return to the office.

 “Finding a location and working environment that our staff would be excited to return to, after more than a year of remote working, was a central requirement, and this space certainly fits the bill.
 The new office is 50% larger than our previous location and will enable us to house considerably more experts in line with our plans to expand.”

 The property is owned and managed by Oxford Properties Group, a leading global real estate investor, asset manager and business builder.

 “Harper Dennis Hobbs started in the heart of Mayfair on Clifford Street 30 years ago, so it is exciting to be returning.
 The new space and prime location continue to be in keeping with our brand and will allow for more team and business development.

 “It’s been a challenging period for the retail property sector, but we are optimistic about the future, with an array of opportunities available for tenants and landlords alike.”

-Strategic retail property consultancy Harper Dennis Hobbs (HDH), part of U.S.-based Newmark, has announced a transaction to open Ron Dorff’s U.S. flagship store in New York City.
-Men’s …Read more
+Strategic retail and leisure property consultancy Harper Dennis Hobbs (HDH), a subsidiary of Newmark Group, Inc., has announced a partnership with Blank Street to bring the US …Read more